 - Scholars will identify project(s) in the UK that they will develop and lead on, after their return to the UK

+Harvard and Oxford Universities have consistently been ranked the world’s two top medical schools, based on the excellence of their teaching programs.
 By accessing oversight from these faculty, this scholarship will equip successful candidates with the theoretical, practical and leadership skills to implement quality and safety techniques and processes within their organizations, in addition to benefitting from the immense network and resources of the Harvard academic community.
-We expect that they will be positioned to become the future leaders in quality and safety.
+In essence they will be positioned to become the future leaders in quality and safety.

-The deadline for applications to be received no later than noon Monday 19 September 2022.
-Interviews (online) will be held Thursday or Friday 29 or 30 September 2022.
+The deadline for applications to be received no later than noon Monday 18 September 2023.

 Interested candidates should: